Rafiansagar/sagar.elementor-quick-snippets-0.0.1/readme.md

 This is a elementor quick snippets extension.
 All controls and condition with custom control are available here.

-## Setup & Usage

-* Install this package from the [Extension Marketplace](https://marketplace.visualstudio.com/VSCode).

 #### Section Control

 Trigger | Description